Mircea-s-classes/ai-hardware-project-proposal-team1_ai/docs/Project_Proposal.md

 ## 2. Platform Selection
 Google Coral, Edge AI

-**Undergraduates:** Edge-AI, TinyML, or Neuromorphic platforms
-**Graduates:** open-source AI accelerators (Ztachip, VTA, Gemmini, VeriGOOD-ML, NVDLA) or any of the above

 ## 3. Problem Definition
 Describe the AI or hardware design problem you aim to address and its relevance to AI hardware (e.g., efficiency, latency, scalability).

 ## 4. Technical Objectives
-List 3–5 measurable objectives with quantitative targets when possible.
 - Use our model to accuratly identify 3 unique faces with an above 80 success rate in normal lighting conditions
 - Maintain an average latency of 500ms from image capture to recognition
 - Maintain a false postive postive rate of less than 2 percent